TugboatQA/docs/content/lighthouse/configure-lighthouse.md

 services:
   apache:
     urls:
-      # Create a Lighthouse report for the home page using the default options
+      # Trigger a Lighthouse audit of the home page using the default options
       - url: /

-      # Create a Lighthouse report for /blog, but override the default config with a custom config object
+      # Trigger a Lighthouse audit for /blog, but override the default config with a custom config object
       - url: /blog
         lighthouse:
           config: --config-path=path/to/custom-config.js

-      # Turn off Lighthouse reports for /about, but leave the URL in the list for other Service URL activities, such as generating visual diffs
+      # Turn off Lighthouse audits for /about, but leave the URL in the list for other Service URL activities, such as generating visual diffs
       - url: /about
         lighthouse:
           enabled: false